guiliberali/bandits_meet_HMM/README.md

 This repository contains code used in the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu from the Rotterdam School of Management at Erasmus University.

-This repository is made public to promote the use of bandits in marketing; if you are interested in the documentation and code to replicate the tables and files in the paper please refer to https://pubsonline.informs.org/doi/suppl/10.1287/mksc.2021.1346 .
+This repository is made public to promote the use of bandits in marketing.
+If you are interested in the detailed documentation and code to replicate the tables and files in the paper please refer to https://pubsonline.informs.org/doi/suppl/10.1287/mksc.2021.1346 .

 You should first run 'Configuration.R' and 'Functions.R'.
 - 'Configuration.R' defines global variables necessary for other files, and loads + installs the necessary packages.